The Chart for Sundial Growers Inc. (SNDL) Is Flashing Mixed Signals

 Many brokerage firms have already submitted their reports for SNDL stocks, with Canaccord Genuity repeating the rating for SNDL by listing it as a “Sell.”
 The predicted price for SNDL in the upcoming period, according to Canaccord Genuity is $0.65 based on the research report published on March 19th of the current year 2021.

-During the last 5 trading sessions, SNDL rose by +1.80%, which changed the moving average for the period of 200-days by +210.16% in comparison to the 20-day moving average, which settled at $0.76.
-In addition, Sundial Growers Inc. saw 63.76% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SNDL fell by -9.65%, which changed the moving average for the period of 200-days by +199.83% in comparison to the 20-day moving average, which settled at $0.7452.
+In addition, Sundial Growers Inc. saw 52.48% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for SNDL